Replacing the Mk2 Fiesta low spec dashboard with a high spec version.

 Finding a dashboard

-The high spec dashboard was available in three main colours, grey, blue or black, the most common (and easy to find) choice is the grey version.
+The high spec dashboard was available in three main colours, grey (shadow), blue (bluestone) or brown, the most common (and easy to find) choice is the grey version.

 Removing the high spec Fiesta dashboard